ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-5-1.md

-Chapter 5: Developing a Writing Routine: Importance of Developing a Writing Routine
+Importance of Developing a Writing Routine
 ===================================================================================

 Developing a writing routine is an essential aspect of becoming a productive nonfiction writer.
 In this chapter, we will explore the importance of developing a writing routine.